VinceLz/league-client-api/README.md

 currently this api will let you login to an account which is self managed and refreshes any tokens when required for you

+## Discord

+since this code lacks documentation the best help you can get is my knowledge, proper questions can be asked in this [discord](https://discord.gg/3wknX5gxaW) server, please note that I will not guide you to achieve something or answer beginner level questions

 ## Maven

 to use league-client-api in your maven project include the following repository